ISTR-dataset/ISTR/README.md

 # ISTR: A Curve-Centric Dataset for Industrial Survey Table Recognition

   <h3 align="center">"We have released 100 sample images from the ISTR dataset.
-The full dataset will be made available after the associated paper is accepted for publication."</h3>
+The full dataset will be made available once the associated paper is accepted."</h3>
   <p align="center">
     You can download the 100 sample images via the following link:
     <br />